 Kansas Science of Reading Professional Learning Course with LETRS®

 KSDE has allocated a portion of the State's ESSER funds to address potential learning loss that resulted from the shift to emergency remote instruction due to the COVID-19 pandemic.
 This shift disrupted instruction of foundational literacy skills of young students in Kansas and leading to a potential learning loss.
-To help recover from this KSDE is offering free LETRS® training to teachers in Kansas who provide direct instruction to students PreK through 3rd Grade in any KSDE accredited public or private school.
-This opportunity covers the cost of the online course and training days for PreK - 3rd grade teachers; there is no cost to the school nor teacher for this training.
+To help recover from this KSDE is offering free LETRS® training to any educator who works in an KSDE accredited public or private elementary school or provides reading instruction to struggling learners at all grade levels.
+This opportunity covers the cost of the online course and training days; there is no cost to the school nor teacher for this training.
 To ensure that all teachers, including teachers just coming out of college, will be able to help students this training opportunity is also available to higher education faculty who teach literacy courses in Kansas teacher preparation programs.

 What is LETRS® training?

 LETRS stands for Language Essentials for Teachers of Reading and Spelling (LETRS®).
 LETRS® is a professional learning course for instructors of reading, spelling, and related skills.
 LETRS® is not a curriculum not a program used to provide intervention.
 It is a professional learning program that builds knowledge and skills so that teachers can be more successful with any curriculum and intervention materials and make informed decisions when choosing what materials to use to provide effective instruction.
 Specifically, LETRS® is intensive professional learning to empower teachers to understand the science behind why students struggle to read through learning evidence-based instructional practices.
 LETRS® provides details for educators to understand the what, why, and how of scientifically based reading instruction including:

 - What must be taught during reading and spelling lessons to obtain the best results